Photo provided by: Jet Stream Pedals

 Modern guitar amplification has changed that definition.

 Today, mini is less about wattage and more about form factor, efficiency, and integration into compact rigs.
-Advances in transformer design, power sections, and overall circuit efficiency have allowed manufacturers to build amplifiers that deliver full-scale performance while occupying a fraction of the size and weight of traditional heads.
+Advances in power amp design, signal handling, and overall circuit efficiency have allowed manufacturers to build amplifiers that deliver full-scale performance while occupying a fraction of the size and weight of traditional heads.

 This evolution has created a new sub-category worth defining clearly.

 Some amplifiers don’t fit neatly into the old lunchbox definition, yet they are undeniably compact.
-These are best described as compact high-power amp heads — small in physical footprint, but uncompromising in output and authority.
+These are best described as compact high-power amplification solutions — small in physical footprint, but uncompromising in output, clarity, and authority.

-While its size places it alongside so-called mini heads, its 100-watt output, full tube power section, and stage-grade headroom push it well beyond what most players traditionally associate with a mini amp.
+While its size places it alongside so-called mini heads, its 100-watt output, modern Class D power section, and stage-grade headroom push it well beyond what most players traditionally associate with a mini amp.

 In other words:

-Calling the Jet stream 100W simply a mini amp risks underselling what it actually offers.
-Its design philosophy isn’t about reduced capability — it’s about maximum performance density.
+Calling the Jet Stream 100W simply a mini amp risks underselling what it actually offers.
+Its design philosophy isn’t about reduced capability — it’s about maximum performance density and absolute transparency.

 Key distinctions include:

-This places the Jet stream in a unique position: it bridges the gap between classic large-format heads and modern portable rigs.
+This places the Jet Stream in a unique position: it bridges the gap between classic large-format amplification and modern portable rigs — without imposing its own sonic fingerprint.

 Setting Expectations for the Reader

-For the purposes of this article, the Jetstream 100W will be discussed within the mini amp conversation, but with an important distinction:
+For the purposes of this article, the Jet Stream 100W is discussed within the mini amp conversation, but with an important distinction:

 Deep Dive: Performance and Feel